-In this mesmerizing Chemical Brothers music video, a dancer transforms into a figure made of what appears to be 3D-printed mesh as her flesh and bone gradually disappears.
+In this mesmerizing Chemical Brothers music video by dom&nic, a dancer transforms into a figure made of what appears to be 3D-printed mesh as her flesh and bone gradually disappears.

 The video for “Wide Open” featuring Beck, which has already had over five million YouTube hits since it posted last week, was created by Outsider director duo dom&nic.
 It’s the eighth video the directors (whose commercial work includes spots for First Direct, Audi, and Blue Cross) have worked on for The Chemical Brothers, and stars actor Sonoya Mizuno, who also appeared in AI movie Ex Machina.